obifarin/ML-SelfEducation/README.md

 # ML-SelfEducation
 Updated 06 January 2025.

-Lists of books, classes, MOOCs I have completed (or completing) on machine learning and AI.
+Lists of books, classes, MOOCs I have completed (or completing) on machine learning, AI, and allied topic.

 ## University Classes